sakakit/BracketColorizer/ReadMe.md

 - Complex expressions (arithmetic/bitwise/comparison operations), macro expansions, and similar constructs are not evaluated.
 As a result, blocks that are actually inactive may still get colored.
 - By design, unknown conditions are treated as active (fail-safe) to avoid accidentally removing coloring from valid code.
 This also means that symbols defined outside the current file (e.g., via project/compile settings) are not detected by this heuristic; thus, a `#ifndef SOME_SYMBOL` block may still be considered active and colored if the symbol is only defined externally.

+## Notes: Multi-editor / Diff Viewer behavior
+- When the same Document is opened in multiple editors (split view) or in a diff viewer, coloring is applied to all views.